d12frosted/elpa-mirror/gnu/buffer-env-readme.txt

   │ source path-to-virtualenv/bin/activate
   └────

-  You can also call `buffer-env-activate' interactively and select the `activate' script directly.
+  You can also call `buffer-env-update' interactively and select the `activate' script directly.

   However, if you want to avoid writing `.envrc' scripts and you create